-Regarding grassland management, increasing livestock unit was the most damaging factor for earthworm communities as it decreased the total biomass, species richness, the Shannon diversity index and the species evenness.
-This strong negative effect could be associated to the trampling at high stocking levels that damages soil structure and thus adversely affect earthworm communities and burrows (Cluzeau et al., 1992; Pietola et al., 2005; Chan and Barchia, 2007).
-Interestingly, earthworms' response to livestock unit was almost entirely confined to the largest epi-anecic and endogeic species and only the earthworm biomass was affected, contrary to their abundance, suggesting a decrease in the mean body size rather than in individuals' number.
-Surprisingly, mineral fertilisation enhanced the abundance and biomass of epigeic species, but this finding is nonetheless in line with some previous studies that reported an increase in earthworm abundance in relation to N mineral fertilisation (Muldowney et al., 2003; King and Hutchinson, 2007; Curry et al., 2008).
-Mineral fertilisation would probably allow a better primary production leading to higher leaf litter inputs that constitute a source of refuge and food for earthworms.
-Further studies are needed, in grassland, to elaborate the different impacts of manure versus mineral fertilisation on earthworms.
+Regarding grassland management, the increase in the livestock unit was the most damaging factor for earthworm communities as the total biomass, the species richness, the Shannon diversity index, and the species evenness decreased.
+This strong negative effect could be associated with trampling at high stocking levels that damages soil structure and, therefore, adversely affects earthworm communities and burrows (Cluzeau et al., 1992; Pietola et al., 2005; Chan and Barchia, 2007).
+Interestingly, earthworms' response to the livestock unit was almost entirely confined to the largest epi-anecic and endogeic species, and only the earthworm biomass was affected, contrary to their abundance, suggesting a decrease in the mean body size rather than in the number of individuals.
+Surprisingly, mineral fertilization enhanced the abundance and biomass of epigeic species.
+Nonetheless, this finding is consistent with some previous studies that reported an increase in the earthworm abundance with nitrogen mineral fertilization (Muldowney et al., 2003; King and Hutchinson, 2007; Curry et al., 2008).
+Mineral fertilization would probably allow a better primary production that would lead to higher leaf litter inputs that constitute a source of refuge and food for earthworms.
+Further studies on grasslands are necessary to elucidate the different impacts of manure versus mineral fertilization on earthworms.
 Overall, we observed that within grasslands, grazing pressure led to smaller and less-diversified earthworm communities.

-We observed a negative effect of increasing landscape diversity (richness and Shannon Index) on the total abundance of earthworms and, to our knowledge, for the first time, the biomass of epigeic earthworms in grasslands.
-A negative correlation between the total abundance of earthworms and landscape diversity was also observed by Flohre et al., (2011) in croplands, and the authors hypothesized that landscape diversity increases the number of earthworm predators.
-Indeed, several studies highlighted that landscape diversity enhance the abundances of invertebrates, mammals and birds (Marshall and Moonen, 2002; Maudsley et al., 2002; Vickery et al., 2009) that are potential predators for earthworms (Granval and Aliaga, 1988; O'Brien et al., 2016).
-We can also hypothesize that the capacity of epigeic species to disperse is hindered by physical barriers (i.e. hedge or ditch) and different soil properties (shelter and litter availability) in neighboring habitats that nonetheless constitute landscape diversity.
+We observed a negative effect of the increase in landscape diversity (richness and Shannon Index) on the total abundance of earthworms and, to our knowledge, for the first time, the biomass of epigeic earthworms in grasslands.
+A negative correlation between the total abundance of earthworms and landscape diversity was also observed by Flohre et al. (2011)

+in croplands.
+These authors hypothesized that landscape diversity increases the number of earthworm predators.
+Indeed, several studies highlighted that landscape diversity enhance the abundances of invertebrates, mammals, and birds (Marshall and Moonen, 2002; Maudsley et al., 2002; Vickery et al., 2009) that are potential predators of earthworms (Granval and Aliaga, 1988; O'Brien et al., 2016).
+We can also hypothesize that the capacity of epigeic species to disperse is hindered by physical barriers (i.e., hedge or ditch) and different soil properties (shelter and litter availability) in neighboring habitats that constitute landscape diversity.
 In contrast, the species richness of epi-anecic earthworm was enhanced by the landscape diversity.
-As epianecic earthworm species have a great mobility varying from 1.5 to 14 m. year-1 (Hoogerkamp et al., 1983; Eijsackers, 2011; Nuutinen et al., 2014) and the ability to burrow into the soil to protect themselves, higher landscape diversity around grasslands could enhance their areas of emigration.
-Endogeic earthworm species were not impacted by landscape diversity and were highly abundant in each grassland as previously reported (Lavelle, 1983; Decaëns et al., 2008).
-Overall, it is possible that low agricultural practices in grasslands, compared to croplands or vineyard, could increase the effect of the surrounding landscape diversity on earthworm communities (Roarty and Schmidt, 2013; Buchholz et al., 2017; Fraz ão et al., 2017).
+As epi-anecic earthworm species have a great mobility that varies from 1.5 to $14 \text{ m year}^{-1}$ (Hoogerkamp et al., 1983; Eijsackers, 2011; Nuutinen et al., 2014) and the ability to burrow into the soil to protect themselves, a higher landscape diversity around grasslands could enhance their areas of emigration.
+Endogeic earthworm species were not impacted by landscape diversity and were highly abundant in each grassland, as previously reported (Lavelle, 1983; Decaëns et al., 2008).
+Overall, it is possible that low agricultural practices in grasslands, compared to croplands or vineyards, could increase the effect of the surrounding landscape diversity on earthworm communities (Roarty and Schmidt, 2013; Buchholz et al., 2017; Frazão et al., 2017).